-Last updated on November 30th, 2011 at 01:01 am
+Last updated on November 1st, 2019 at 04:06 pm

-This week I tried to buy the 2009 Writer’s Market, but Barnes and Nobles were sold out, along with every other book I wanted.Â I purchased a pedometer and a calendar of Ireland (another dream).
+This week for one of my big dream goals, I tried to buy this year’s Writer’s Market, but the local bookstore was sold out, along with every other book I wanted to buy.
+I purchased a pedometer and a calendar of Ireland (another dream).

-I posted on my own personal blog at A Week In The Life Of A Redhead, and could tell I haven’t been writing much these past three months.Â I tweaked this blog and nagged the team when it was their time to post.Â Did I actually do anything related to becoming a motivational writer and speaker?
+I wrote a story for personal blog A Week In The Life Of A Redhead, and I can tell I haven’t been writing much these past three months.
+I tweak 8WomenDream and nag content contributors when it is their time to post a big dream story.
+But did I actually do anything related to becoming a motivational writer and speaker?

-Yes.
+Yes, I did.
 Don’t faint.

-I’m getting an idea that strong emotions, fueled in the right direction, towards the right idea, can catapult us to greatness.Â While strong emotions flamed in the wrong direction can decimate everything in our path, causing us to wake up one day and ask: How in the hell did I get here?
+Strong emotions guided in the right direction, towards the right idea, can catapult you to great success.
+Strong emotions pointed in the wrong direction can decimate everything in your dream path, causing you to wake up one day and ask: How in the hell did I get here?

-Before I was diagnosed with Hashimotos Disease and ultimately succumbed to Hypothyroidism I went through a long period of thinking I was going slowly crazy,Â My hair was falling out,Â I was cold,Â I was exhausted (but not tired) and my mind raced a thousand thoughts a second–not all of them good.
+Before I was diagnosed with Hashimotos Disease and ultimately succumbed to Hypothyroidism I went through a long period of thinking I was going slowly crazy, My hair fell out, I was always cold, I was wired-tired, and my mind raced a thousand thoughts a second–not all of them good.

-Luckily, I was fortunate enough to recognize the emotions I was having were not innately who I really am.
+Luckily, I was fortunate enough to recognize my emotions were not innately who I really am.
 This knowledge propelled me to push my doctors for an answer.
 The answer was that I was sick.

-The right thyroid meds cleared up many of my symptoms and quieted the negative, racing thoughts.
+The right thyroid medication cleared up many of my symptoms and quieted the negative, racing thoughts.
 There is a saying among thyroid patients called “Thyroid Thinking.”
-It’s the name we give the thoughts we know are the low functioning thyroid talking–not who we really are.
+It’s the name we give the thoughts we know are the low functioning thyroid talking–not who we are.

 Knowing this about my thyroid (and my feelings) gave me the ability to change my thoughts.
-Knowledge is power.Â Now … I’m not just a crazy redhead anymore.
+Knowledge is power.
+Now, I’m not just a crazy redhead anymore.
 I’m a crazy redhead with an excuse.
 But seriously, I know what to do when negative thoughts appear and how to shake them.

-This week I pondered what could happen if we steered our emotions (even if negative) in a direction which creates a positive outcome.Â What if our emotions are actually attempting to tell us valuable information about the state of our health and whether or not we are doing the right thing?Â If emotions are our fuel, then fuel can be used to fly a jet or set off an explosion.
+What could happen if you steered your emotions (even if negative) in a direction that creates a positive outcome?
+What if your emotions are attempting to tell you valuable information about the state of your health and whether or not you are moving your life in the right direction?
+If emotions are your fuel to take action, then that fuel can be used to fly.

 Vincent Van Gogh once said, “Let’s not forget that the little emotions are the great captains of our lives and we obey them without realizing it.”

-What if we began to realize it?
+What if you began to realize it?